quantixed/CellMigration/README.md

 --------

 1. Cells are tracked manually in ImageJ/FIJI using [Manual Tracking](http://rsbweb.nih.gov/ij/plugins/track/track.html).
-2. Organise the outputs in an Excel Workbook, 1 workbook per condition*.
+2. Organise the outputs in an Excel Workbook*.
 3. Save a copy of LoadMigration.ipf in your *User Procedures* folder.
 Open in Igor and compile.
 4. Go to Macros>Cell Migration... or Execute <code>Migrate()</code> in the Command Window <code>cmd + j</code>.